Below you'll find answers to the most frequently asked questions regarding payouts through our Online Payments feature

 How long does it take to get paid?

 For U.S. accounts, you have three different payout schedule options: Daily, Weekly, and Monthly.
-For details on each type of schedule, see: Payout schedules.
+For details on each type of schedule, see Keeping track of your payouts.

 Each of these payouts will contain payments processed two business days prior, as this is how long it takes for your pending account balance to become available.
 For example, any Stripe Credit Card payments made on a Tuesday are paid out on Thursday, and any Stripe Credit Card payments made on a Friday are paid out on Tuesday.

 Important: Payout schedules are affected by Federal holidays.
 American banks are closed on these days: New Year’s Day, Birthday of Martin Luther King, Jr., Presidents' Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Indigenous Peoples'/Columbus Day, Veterans' Day, Thanksgiving Day, Christmas Day.

 For CA (Canadian) accounts, payouts of your available account balance are made daily and contain payments processed 7 business days prior.
 This is how long it takes for your pending account balance to become available on this schedule.
 For example, any Stripe Credit Card payments made on a Monday will be paid out on the following Monday.

 Note: This is based on the country selected for your Online Payments account, not the currency.

 Where do I find my payout totals?

 I haven't received a payout I was expecting - where is it and what should I do?

 If a payout hasn’t arrived according to its expected delivery date, there can be several reasons why:

 - There’s an expected 5 business day waiting period (7 calendar days) for the first payout for all new Online Payments accounts.
 After your account is set up for the first payout, future payouts will resume according to the account’s payout schedule.

-- Payout failed: There are a number of reasons why a payout might fail when attempting to deposit into a bank account.
+- There are a number of reasons why a payout might fail when attempting to deposit into a bank account.

 - Weekends and holidays can shift the deposit date beyond the expected due date.
 If the deposit date lands on a weekend or a holiday, the payout should land the following business day.